 Calculating a Simple Moving Average

 Calculating the simple moving average is just that—simple.
 A five-day moving average would result from taking data points from the prior five trading days, adding them together, and then dividing by five.
 Which data points you use is up to you.
 Many traders will use the closing prices in calculating moving averages, but you can also incorporate the high, low and close into your calculations.
 Find what gives you a unique edge.

 Moving averages are useful in suggesting a trend in either direction, and can be used in any time frame.
-As a general rule of thumb, shorter-term traders would use moving averages based on shorter time frames.
+As a general rule of thumb, shorter-term traders would use a MA based on shorter time frames.
 Very active day-traders who are in and out of the market quickly might even use five-minute, 10-minute or 30-minute time periods.